How do I start a sole proprietorship?

 Organization is the key, especially when you are your own employer, or employing others.
 An Employee Handbook and other policies can both protect your business, and make sure you keep things running smoothly.
 You may want to have employment documents, or vendor and service contracts, and billing and invoicing forms ready.

 When do sole proprietors want to change business structure?

-Even though a Sole Proprietorship is the easiest business type to set up, it may not be the best choice when it comes to liability protection and other factors.
-Learn more about why you may want to consider incorporating.
+Even though a sole proprietorship is the easiest business type to set up, it may not be the best choice when it comes to liability protection, business financing options, taking on partners, and more.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.